Denmark is looking for skilled and dedicated psychiatrists

 There will be opportunities for your spouse to take Danish classes at the local language centre.

-It is a prerequisite that you have specialist authorization from a European university.
+It is a prerequisite that you have specialist authorization from a university in the EU, the Nordic countries or the EEA.
 You can read more about Danish medical authorization here, in accordance with the procedure for EU member states.

 You will be hired through a professionally designed process, with focus on aligning expectations and competencies.
 An external partner screens and assesses the applicants, so we can be sure to move forward with the right candidates.

-The process will be implemented during the winter 2021-2022.
+The process is implemented during 2022-23.
 We will be reading and processing the applications on an ongoing basis.